-Similarly, if the charge of protons is necessary then the counterfactual if the charge of the proton hadn't been $1.602176634 \times 10^{-19}$ coulombs then the charge of the electron would not have been $-1.602176634 \times 10^{-19}$ coulombs would be trivially true.
+Similarly, if the charge of protons is necessary, then the counterfactual if the charge of the proton hadn't been $1.602176634 \times 10^{-19}$ coulombs, then the charge of the electron would not have been $-1.602176634 \times 10^{-19}$ coulombs would be trivially true.

-The same is true for the counterfactual if the charge of the electron hadn't been $-1.602176634 \times 10^{-19}$ coulombs then the charge of the proton would not have been $1.602176634 \times 10^{-19}$ coulombs.
+The same is true for the counterfactual if the charge of the electron hadn't been $-1.602176634 \times 10^{-19}$ coulombs, then the charge of the proton would not have been $1.602176634 \times 10^{-19}$ coulombs.
 The modalist's prior reasoning implies that it is trivially true.
-So, if the charges of protons and electrons are essential, and therefore metaphysically necessary, then the charge correlation is sensitive, given T.
+So if the charges of protons and electrons are essential, and therefore metaphysically necessary, then the charge correlation is sensitive, given T.

 But why think that protons and electrons have their charge essentially?
-One reason is if we accept a nomic essentialist position which implies that the laws of nature are metaphysically necessary.
+We would have reason to think this if we accepted a nomic essentialist position which implies that the laws of nature are metaphysically necessary.
 There are a variety of different approaches to laws that would get that result.
-The most common version of the view appeals to the nature of the dispositions or powers that properties have essentially (e.g. Shoemaker (1980); Ellis (2007); Bird (2007)); other versions appeal to claims about how possible worlds are generated (e.g. Wilson (2020)).
+The most common version of the view appeals to the nature of the dispositions or powers that properties have essentially (for example, Shoemaker 1980; Ellis 2007; Bird 2007); other versions appeal to claims about how possible worlds are generated (for example, Wilson 2020).

 But even if we don't hold any of these positions, it's still natural to think that electrons and protons have their charge necessarily for broadly Kripkean reasons.
-If there was some possible world where there was something electron-like but it was, in fact, positively charged rather than negatively charged then we would take it to be a different particle, not an electron.17
+If there were some possible world where there was something electron-like but it was in fact positively charged rather than negatively charged, we would take it to be a different particle, not an electron.18